thepont/Documents/Arcade Box Setup.md

 then use

-`avcfg` to fix up your issues after rotation ?
+`avcfg`, `avv` to fix up your issues after rotation, In `avv` you will have to add some custom display resolutions that match your back to front width and height.

 ##Give a little more to the GPU